 Buildings and Finance Committee

-Edward Lazarus FRICS is a chartered quantity surveyor with 56 years’ experience and runs a personal practice as a consultant surveyor.
+Edward Lazarus is a Consultant Building Surveyor with 56 years’ experience and runs a personal practice.

 Edward served on Brent council for 12 years and London-wide committees including: London Planning Advisory Committee; London Committee on Accessible Transport and Heathrow Airport Consultative Committee